-Ahhhh the mystery unicorn, whatchamacallit candles 😂!
-Aptly named Wayirawi (meaning Dream) in Wiradjuri language, these candles allow you to dream of whatever it is you want them to be.
-Made using the remaining wax from various candle pours, they are a combination of layered scents making a unique candle that will fill your home with so many beautiful scents over its life!
+Ahhhh the mystery unicorn a.k.a whatchamacallit candles 😂!
+Aptly named using Wiradjuri words such as Wayirawi (Dream) and Yirawulin (Sunset) in Wiradjuri language, these candles allow you to dream of whatever it is you want them to be.
+Made using a combination of wax from various candle pours, they are a combination of layered scents making a unique candle that will fill your home with so many beautiful scents over its life!
 Just think of them as a beautiful surprise!
 Some may contain coloured wax also!
-Labelled using Wiradjuri language they are beautiful in their own right and are randomly picked upon ordering.
+Labelled using a range of Wiradjuri language words on the labels, they are beautiful in their own right and are randomly picked upon ordering.
 Each candle features illustration and label design by Little Black Duck Aus.
 The finer details: • 300ml • approx. 48 hour burn time • presented in a white, opaque glass container (see corresponding pic) with lid.
-See scent descriptions in the drop downs below.

 A great candle experience begins with proper candle care and maintenance.
 Here are some important burning tips for enjoying your Little Black Duck candle: